arthurmilliken/strahdo_mojado/014-rictavios-song.md

 Rictavio's Song
 ------

-Everything about my carnival was spectacular, Including the price.
-One Silver.
+Everything about my carnival was spectacular, including the price.
+One Silver!
 Now, that might seem a bit steep, but it was worth it.
 Look at what I gave them.

 Dwarven flagons, pointy teeth of dragons,
 A little pinkie from the Hand of Vecna,